 L. Brett Scott

-Associate Professor of Ensembles and Conducting at the University of Cincinnati’s College-Conservatory of Music, where he directs the CCM Chorale and teaches conducting and literature at the graduate and undergraduate level.
+L. Brett Scott is an associate professor in the Ensembles and Conducting Division at the University of Cincinnati’s College-Conservatory of Music.
+He directs the CCM Chorale and teaches conducting and literature at both the undergraduate and graduate levels.